GandalfPotter/qwertyScript/README.md

 O: divide the top two elements and leave the remainder<br>
 P: duplicate the top element<br>

+BUILDING:
+to build the project, just javac Main.java using openjdk 17

+RUNNING:
 To run a qwerty script, run the java file and put the script path in the argument.<br>
 To debug a script, put anything in the second argument.